 These directives continue a steady stream of instructions aimed at shaping coverage of the COVID-19 epidemic over the course of February.
 The repeated order to avoid reports on infections among those closely involved in the fight against the virus followed public anger over the death of whistleblowing doctor Li Wenliang the previous week.

 "Cartoonish personification" arose after state broadcaster CCTV set up livestreams of COVID hospital construction sites.
-The speed with which the new, dedicated hospitals were built was used, sometimes deceptively, to showcase the strength of the official response to the outbreak.
-A fan culture focused on favorite pieces of construction equipment soon began to emerge among viewers of the livestreams.
+The speed of work on the new, dedicated hospitals was used, sometimes deceptively, to showcase the strength of the official response to the outbreak.
+A fan culture based on favorite pieces of construction equipment soon began to emerge among viewers of the livestreams.
 CCTV created cartoonish emoji to celebrate such beloved characters as "Forky" the forklift and "Mud-barfy" the cement mixer, and People’s Daily’s Weibo account set up an "Excavators Idol Group."
 Several earlier directives, however, had ordered media outlets to maintain a solemn tone in keeping with the ongoing national crisis.